-This year, the LAHS Homecoming Court wanted to start a new tradition, similar to other schools nationwide, called Court for a Cause.
-It is a chance for the students who have been recognized to come together and give back to the community, and they chose to support their own schools!
+This year, the LAHS Homecoming Court wanted to continue a tradition started in 2019 and similar to other schools nationwide called Court for a Cause.
+It is a chance for the students who have been recognized to come together and give back to the community.
+This year’s focus will be supporting student grants implemented through LAPS Foundation.
+Student grants give high school and middle school students the opportunity to plan a project that benefits students/schools and apply for a grant from LAPS Foundation.
+It’s an excellent way to involve students in planning the positive impacts they want to see at their schools.

 The Los Alamos Public Schools Foundation is a 501(c)3 charitable organization.
 Donations are tax deductible to the extent allowed by the IRS.